What Is An In-Kind Donation?

 Benefits of In-Kind Donations

 In-kind donations make a meaningful difference for nonprofits of all sizes.
-These contributions help provide essential goods and services allowing resources to be allocated to other vital programs.
+These contributions help provide essential goods and items allowing resources to be allocated to other vital programs.
 In the following sections, we’ll explore the impact of in-kind donations on both recipients and donors, highlighting how these gifts make a difference in the lives of many.

 Benefits of In-Kind Donations for Nonprofits